AdobeDocs/experience-platform.en/help/ingestion/quality/monitor-data-ingestion.md

 ![](../images/quality/monitor-data-flows/failed-batch.png)

-In addition, failed records provide details on the errors that ocurred while processing the batch.
+In addition, failed records provide details on the errors that occurred while processing the batch.
 In the example below, there was a REPLACE ME.

 ![](../images/quality/monitor-data-flows/failed-batch-error.png)